MaximePremont/EpitechCriterionActions/CONTRIBUTING.md

 In order to facilitate verification, it is advisable to proceed with small but multiple pull requests and issues.

+It is strongly advised to follow the standard of the latest commits of the project.

 **In case of action changes, please put the link of a functional test repository as indicated in [the tests section](#testing).**
 ## Language
 All interactions on the project must be done in English.